Travelling to London

 Fully licensed black cabs run from all of London’s airports; rates may vary.
 If using taxi and private hire services, please respect the health and hygiene measures in place such as wearing a face covering or disinfecting your hands before and after you travel.

 Keep in mind that there will be road closures around UEFA Festival sites, the stadium and major attractions.
 Parking options are limited - we recommend sticking to public transport to get around in the city.
 If you do rent a car, make sure you’re familiar with the local traffic laws and circulation regulations.

 🚇 By public transport

-London has one of the most extensive public transport systems in the world, the London Underground is a brilliantly efficient and easy way to get around the city.
+London has one of the best public transport systems in the world, including great walking and cycling routes as well as the London Underground and the iconic red buses.

 Let me give you a top tip:

-Public transport stops can be far apart, so try to plan ahead if your walking capabilities are limited.
+Public transport stops can be far apart, so try to plan ahead if you are a disabled spectator.
 Check out Transport for London’s accessibility guide to plan your journey ahead of time.

 🚗 By car